Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Experiments

 \paragraph{Policy improvement.} The scalarization function is applied on the muti-objective estimates from the critics to transform them into scalars.
 This allows falling back to the original implementation of the Bellman update with scalarized RL.

-\paragraph{Buffer.} Both MORL/D variants use experience buffers with a recency criterion for storage, and sample uniformly from the buffers.
+\paragraph{Buffer.} Both MORL/D variants use experience buffers with a recency criterion for storage and sample uniformly from the buffers.
 In the case of MORL/D SB variants, a single buffer is shared among all the policies.

-\paragraph{Sampling strategy.} In all variants, the samples are collected by following the selected candidate policy, \textit{i.e.} policy following.
-Note that policy updates are also performed on the currently followed policy, as in the original implementation of SAC.\\
+\paragraph{Sampling strategy.} In all variations, samples are collected by following the selected candidate policy, \textit{i.e.} policy following.
+Note that policy updates are also performed on the currently followed policy while following the policy, as in the original implementation of SAC.\\

-A set of hyperparameters in both MORL/D and the underlying SAC implementations have been set to conduct our experiments.
+A set of hyperparameters in both MORL/D and the underlying SAC implementations has been set to conduct our experiments.
 Table~\ref{tab:hyperparams_sac} in Appendix~\ref{sec:appendix_hps} lists those.

-\subsubsection{Experimental results}
+\subsubsection{Experimental Results}

-\paragraph{Ablation study.} Figure~\ref{fig:ablation_cheetah} showcases the results of an ablation study of various versions of MORL/D on the \textit{mo-halfcheetah} problem.
+\paragraph{Ablation study.} Figure~\ref{fig:ablation_cheetah} shows the results of an ablation study of various versions of MORL/D on the \textit{mo-halfcheetah} problem.
 A salient observation is that all MORL/D variants consistently improve their Pareto sets and PFs due to the utilization of the Pareto archive.
 When it comes to hypervolume (reference point $(-100, -100)$), it is evident that MORL/D with a shared buffer and PSA weight adaptation (MORL/D SB PSA) appears to outperform other variants in general.
 However, in terms of metrics such as sparsity and expected utility, no particular variant emerges as superior to the others.

 The right plot of the PF illustrates how policies are distributed across the objective space for their best run.\footnote{It is worth emphasizing that such a plot reflects the performance of only one run, while the metric plots reflect the general performance over multiple runs.} Notably, this graph reveals an unequal scaling of objectives, which implies that scalarized values, based on uniformly spaced weights and metrics like expected utility, may exhibit bias in favor of objectives with larger scales.
 This phenomenon is corroborated by the fact that most of the Pareto optimal points are located on the right side of the plot, primarily because the velocity objective exhibits a larger scale compared to energy efficiency.
 Even though we normalize the rewards using a wrapper for this problem, it appears that this normalization is insufficient to learn a continuous PF.
 Nevertheless, the plot underscores that adding cooperation and weight adaptation to the vanilla MORL/D improves its performance.